openfisca/openfisca-doc/source/contribute/language.md

 ## Country-specific repositories

 Some repositories define the tax and benefit system of a specific country.
-In such cases, the language used throughout issues and pull requests should be one of the native ones of that country.
+In such cases, the language used throughout issues and pull requests should be one of the native languages of that country.

 For instance, `openfisca-france` issues and pull-requests should be written in French.